What are you looking for?

 The Big Five

 One expects to find the Big Five (leopard, lion, buffalo, elephant and rhino) to be quite a mission, but this is not always the case.
 The number of days it would take you to spot the Big Five, all depends on the area and your guide.
-If you are in a Big Five rich area and you have a guide who knows a thing or two, then the possibility of you spotting the Big Five in just two days is highly possible.
+If you are in a Big Five rich area, and you have a guide who knows a thing or two, then the opportunity of you spotting the Big Five in just two days is highly possible.
 It is however recommended to give yourself at least three to four days to spot the Big Five, whether you’re in Southern or Eastern Africa.

 A game drives depend on the lodge you’re staying at and the area you’re in.
 We would recommend the shorter morning and afternoon game drives, as game drives can often be quite tiring.
 The break in between each game drive is much appreciated.
 Game drives are an important part of any Safari, make sure you know what to expect so that you can truly enjoy all game drives at a pace and capacity that you’re happy and comfortable with.
 Happy game driving!